 Tim on the other hand was by the pool taking some great photos of the boys… well, being boys!

-Having photographed so many weddings with me Anna had picked up on everything in regard to details, she knew what looks nicer in photos, even down to the dress hangers.
-Anna’s sisters, the bridesmaids, wore blush pink maxi dresses from the Debut range at Debenhams in Nude.
+Having photographed so many weddings with me, Anna had picked up on everything in regard to details, she knew what looks nicer in photos, even down to the dress hangers.
+Anna’s sisters, the bridesmaids, wore blush pink maxi dresses from the Debenhams online clothing store.
 Lisa, the Maid of Honour looked beautiful with her pregnancy bump and spent a lot of time in front of the fan, bless her.
 I simply love the getting ready photo here of all the girls.

-James and his two best men wore blue suits, the colour so unique, Tim and I loved it, so different from the norm, and it looked sensational with their Soft pink Gieves & Hawkes ties from Savile Row which James bought for each of his Groomsmen as a gift.
-James paired his bespoke tailor made 3-piece Cad & the Dandy suit with a pair of tan ‘Heston’ Loake brogues, he was looking dapper to say the least!
+James and his two best men wore blue suits, the colour so unique, Tim and I loved it, so different from the norm, and it looked sensational with their Soft pink Gieves & Hawkes mens fashion ties from Savile Row which James bought for each of his Groomsmen as a gift.
+James paired his bespoke tailor made 3-piece Cad & the Dandy mens suit with a pair of tan ‘Heston’ Loake shoe store brogues, he was looking dapper to say the least!

 James certainly made the most of being a Groom and spoiled himself with the details including some Tom Ford shades.